-As flood depths less than 0.6m are predicted during the 1 in 100-year surface water event, the water exclusion strategy is the most applicable for this site.
+Given the predicted flood depths less than 0.6m, the water exclusion strategy is recommended for this development.

 Flood resilience design and measures that will be implemented are outlined below.
 Water-resistant and resilient materials will be utilized through the construction to minimize the flood risk and potential impacts.